muralibala/identitybpa/nginx-config/README.md

 ```
 * The script -
   * Installs nginx and starts it
-  * Installs LetsEncrypt agent
+  * Installs Let's Encrypt agent
-  * Executes LetsEncrypt agent command that does domain validation using 'well-known uri' and issues certificates
+  * Executes Let's Encrypt agent command that does domain validation using 'well-known uri' and issues certificates
   * Applies the certificates to Nginx and restarts
 * You should now be able to access https://identitybpa.<domain>.com
 * Take a look at install.sh to see details